takelley1/linux-notes/networking.md

 <br><br>
 - `~/.ssh/authorized_keys`
     - Kept on the server.
-    - Contains the public keys of users (user keys) allowed to login to this account.
+    - Contains the public keys of users (user keys) allowed to login to the requested account.

 ---